fardaniqbal/copt/README.md

 pull a bunch of dependencies into your project just to give your users a consistent CLI interface.

-COPT is a simple, no-nonsense library for parsing command line options in C and C++ programs.
+COPT is a no-nonsense, [single-file library](https://github.com/nothings/single_file_libs) for parsing command line options in C and C++ programs.
+It aims to balance a practical feature set with minimalism in implementation and calling code.

 ## Example usage